052223-java-angular/ruben-p1-back-end/README.md

 ## Introduction

 This is a full-stack web application that allows users to browse a catalog of aquatic species to simulate their own tank with the purpose to educate and entertain.
-This is built using HTML, CSS, JavaScript framework Angular using PostMan to communicate with the server.
+This is built using HTML, CSS, Typecsript, deployed with SpringBoot and using Angular.

 ## User Stories